Lance Mehl

-Lance Alan Mehl (born February 14, 1958) is a former professional American football player.
-He played eight seasons for the New York Jets of the National Football League (NFL), from 1980 to 1987.
-He was an All-American at Pennsylvania State University.

-He was selected by the Jets in the third round (#69 overall) of the 1980 NFL Draft.
-He was named to the Pro Bowl in (1985).
+Lance Alan Mehl (born February 14, 1958) is an American former professional football player who was a linebacker for eight seasons with the New York Jets of the National Football League (NFL), from 1980 to 1987.
+He played college football for the Penn State Nittany Lions, earning All-American honors.
+Mehl was selected by the Jets in the third round of the 1980 NFL draft with the 69th overall pick.
+He was named to the Pro Bowl in 1985.

 Mehl was the leading tackler for the unbeaten 1978 Nittany Lion team.
 He earned a Bachelor of Science in Industrial Arts Education from Penn State University in 1980.

 Mehl was a three-sport team captain at Bellaire High School in Bellaire, Ohio in football, baseball, and basketball.